 We are always looking for people to get involved and enrich our program and there are a number of ways to do that.
 You could attend a networking event, be a guest speaker or classroom judge, sponsor a scholarship and more.
 See the menu in the left nav of this page (or from a mobile device, click on the drop down arrow in the heading) to get involved!

-Helix has one of the most accredited and comprehensive Sports Medicine programs in the state.
+Helix has one of the most accredited and comprehensive Sports Medicine / Patient Care programs in the state.
 We have a state of the art space that is fully equipped with e-stim, ultrasound, rehabilitation equipment, whirlpools, concussion screening and baseline equipment (BTRACKS), and diagnostics tools.

 We have threenationally certified athletic trainers on campus, two of which are full-time employees of the school.
 We provide medical care after school every day for all athletes, no matter their sport or level of competition.
 We also provide medical coverage for most athletic competitions on campus.